Phantom (pilot boat): End of service

 The pilot-boat William H. Bateman, No. 11, took the place of the ill-fated pilot-boat Phantom.
 She was launched on July 18, 1888, at the C. & R. Poillon shipyard in south Brooklyn.
 Captain John Phelan was her commander, with pilots John Haurahan, Thomas Murphy, Ralph Turnure, James Brady and Thomas Sampson.
-Her sponsor was Commadore William H. Bateman.
+Her sponsor was Commodore William H. Bateman.

 Earlier Phantom pilot-boats

 There are several earlier dates of a Phantom pilot-boat, before the above 1867 date.

 In 1840, there were only eight New York pilot boats.
 They were the Phantom, No. 1; Washington, No. 2; New York, No. 3; Jacob Bell, No. 4; Blossom, No. 5; T.H.
 Smith, No. 6; John E. Davidson, No. 7; and the Virginia, No. 8.

 On 14 December 1840, James H. Smith and John Thompson, of the pilot boat Phantom, along with other pilots from the port of New York, stated that they had never been employed by J.D.
 Stevenson and no compensation has been offered or demanded.

 The Hampton, Virginia Association purchased an older Boston schooner, Phantom.

 Erastus B. Badger, a Boston businessman, mentions the pilot-boat Phantom in his 1843 memoirs about being an apprentice aboard the Phantom and learning the piloting business in the Boston Harbor.
 In 1846, Warren Simpson under Captain J. K. Lunt entered the pilot service as an apprentice on the Phantom.
 He served for four years before going off to the California gold rush.

 In 1853, a three-masted schooner Phantom of 210-tons was built in New York by George Steers.

 On January 15, 1856, it was reported that the pilot-boat Phantom, No. 11, was owned by James Berger, George Berger, and J. J. Bennet.
 She was built in Smithtown in Suffolk County, New York.

 On January 21, 1856, the pilot-boat Phantom, went ashore near the south end of the Woodlands, New Jersey.
 She was badly damaged.
 She had been in service for fourteen years.

 Pilot Boats In Boston Harbor by Alfred Waud.

 On January 18, 1857, the Phantom, during a snowstorm, was dragged ashore on the south side of Georges Island, Massachusetts, but was able to safely return to the Boston Harbor.
 On February 7, 1857, James Bradley was the boatkeeper of the pilot-boat Phantom in East Boston.
 It was moored in Deer Island in Massachusetts.

 Artist Alfred Waud did a marine pencil drawing of the Boston Pilot Boat Fleet in 1859, which appeared in the Ballou's Pictorial of 1859.
 The drawing lists the Phantom, No. 5; Syren, No. 1; William Starkey, No 6; the Coquette and the Friend.
 The story in the Ballou's Pictorial said "These boats are all well-built, of exquisite model and crack sailors, and manned by as fine a set of men as ever trod a deck or handled a sheet.
 They ride the waves like sea-ducks, and with their hardy crews are constantly exposed to the roughest weather."